rwhiting1979/python-challenges/README.md

 ### Overview

-**PyPoll** is a Python script that analyzes election data from a CSV file named "election_data.csv."
+**PyPoll** Python script analyzes election data from a CSV file named "election_data.csv."
 It calculates various election statistics, including the total number of votes cast, a list of candidates who received votes, the percentage of votes each candidate won, and the winner of the election based on popular vote.
 The analysis results are both displayed in the terminal and exported to a text file.

 ### Actions Taken